gc0rreiab/nRF-Connect-SDK-Fundamentals/fund_less3_exer1/README.md

 # FUND_LESS3_EXER1:

 ## Prepare the CMake project file
-The file CMakeLists.txt is the main CMake project file and the source of this build process configuration:
+The file CMakeLists.txt is the main CMake project file and the source of the build process configuration:

     cmake_minimum_required(VERSION 3.20.0)
     find_package(Zephyr REQUIRED HINTS $ENV{ZEPHYR_BASE})